We’ve compiled a list of the questions we’re most frequently asked here, along with their answers.

 How do I enrol my child?

 Our kindergarten is not part of the Boroondara Kindergarten Central Enrolment Scheme (BKCES), which means you need to apply directly to us if you’d like to enrol your child.
 To apply for a place, complete our ENROLMENT FORM and return it to us.
 Once we receive your application, we’ll provide you with written acknowledgement.

-Then, we’ll contact you around July/August in the year before your child is due to commence the program to offer you a place.
-You’ll be given around 10 – 14 days to accept the offer and secure a place by paying the term one fee in full.
+We then contact you around July/August in the year before your child is due to commence the program to offer you a place.
+You will be given around 10 – 14 days to accept the offer and secure a place by paying the term one fee in full.
 Find out more about enrolment

 Can I visit the kindergarten before I submit my enrolment application?

 Why isn’t St Dunstan’s Kindergarten part of the BKCES?